sorchanicconmara/airbnb_ireland/README.md

 3. **What features affect the price of the listing?
 And to what extent?**
 E.g.:

- - does being a superhost/the hosts tenure affect price?
+ - does being a superhost/the hosts review rating score affect price?
  - does the number of bedrooms/bathrooms affect price?
  - does the number of reviews/days since last review/average overall review score affect price?